omatvejev/depot/notes/notes_a.md

 Take Away Points:
 ------------------
-* Models are objects that are mapped to a relational database.
-This where most of the database related business logic occurs.
-Models are singular (product.rb) and are mapped to the plural database table (Products).
+* Models are objects (singular: product.rb) that are mapped to a relational database (plural: Products).
+This is where most of the database related business logic occurs.

-* Controllers are in charge of routing and communicating with the model.
+* Controllers (plural: products_controller.rb) are in charge of routing and communicating with the model.
 Controllers have a view associated to each of the methods.
 By default controllers have the following methods: index, show, new, edit, create, update, and destroy.
-Controllers are plural (products_controller.rb).

 * Database information is stored in the config/database.yml